ImLunchtime/ImOS2/README.md

 # ImOS2(Temporary name)

 A remade better version of the original ImOS.
+Sorry the OS doesn't have english support yet.

 # ImOS 2（暂用名）